magmacomputing/tempo/README.md

 	isValid()																		// returns a boolean to indicate if the underlying Tempo was successfully parsed

 *~~~
+# patterns:

+	One problem I am trying to solve (with this Wrapper) is to allow more flexible 'parsing' when interpreting date/time arguments.
+This is because each browser vendor has implemented their own parsing mechanism, and I wanted to create something repeatable.

+	Best to explain with an example...
+Tempo has a <<TODO>>

+*~~~
 # configuration:
 	You will need to install a polyfill, until the standard reaches your Browser.
 	I recommend the following:

 	npm install @js-temporal/polyfill

+	Tempo will check a set of sources, in order to determine what configuration to apply 1> This Class has in-built defaults
+	2> On first create, Tempo will look for a tempo.config.json in the same directory as this Class 3> As a final override, Tempo will allow per-instance

+<<TODO>>